 What Is CAR T-cell Therapy?

-The immune system contains T cells, a type of white blood cell that is one of the body’s strongest lines of defense.
+The immune system contains T-cells, a type of white blood cell that is one of the body’s strongest lines of defense.
 T-cells are capable of fighting infections and also detecting and eliminating cancerous cells.
-During CAR T-cell therapy, your child’s T cells are removed from a blood sample, genetically modified to enhance their cancer-fighting abilities, and then added back into the body.
+During CAR T-cell therapy, T-cells are removed from a blood sample, genetically modified to enhance their cancer-fighting abilities, and then added back into the body.
 Once in the bloodstream, the modified cells attack and destroy cancer cells.
 CAR T-cell therapy is recognized as a breakthrough in cancer treatment.
 It can be a lifesaving option for patients for whom chemotherapy has not resulted in cure.

 How CAR T-cell Therapy Works

 Receiving CAR T-cell therapy is a multistep process.
 Your child’s care team will explain it thoroughly so you know what to expect at each stage.
 These steps include:

 - Your child’s white blood cells are removed from a blood sample in a process called leukapheresis, and then sent to a laboratory.

 - Scientists separate the T-cells from the rest of the white blood cells and add a gene for a chimeric antigen receptor (CAR) to the T-cells.
 This transforms them into CAR T-cells.
 The CAR allows T-cells to recognize and eliminate cancer cells.

 - The body requires millions of CAR T-cells to treat cancer.
 Growing these new cells in the lab takes a few weeks, during which time your child may receive low-dose chemotherapy.